A resource for volunteers of Hospice Waterloo Region

 Residential Hospice Volunteer Opportunities

-As you may be aware, Hospice of Waterloo Region is currently building a ten-bed residential hospice in North Waterloo, on University Avenue across the road from RIM Park.
-Our building is scheduled to open late Fall 2020.
+As you may be aware, Hospice Waterloo Region opened its new Gies Family Centre at 100 Solstice Way, Waterloo, across the road from RIM Park.
+Our building open in March 2021.
 This new facility will require volunteers to help us in other ways including kitchen, reception, housekeeping/laundry and expanded garden volunteer roles.

 If your are interested in volunteering at our new residential hospice, you must submit an application form (you can download a copy at the bottom of this page) that includes three reference, to the Coordinator of Volunteers.